 - Water Rescue Box: "Blue Box" with Water Rescue Harness and accessories.

-- Extra roll of styrene (floating) line: Stored in lower front compartment.
+- Extra roll of polystyrene (floating) line: Stored in lower front compartment.

 - Reflective vests.